 Camping Etiquette: Camping with Dogs

 Camping with dogs can be either awesome or difficult, depending on the dog.
-Our pup has such an exuberant zest for adventure, and he helps me appreciate the magic of being outdoors.
-Following some basic dog etiquette while camping will make you more popular with your neighbors and helps keep your dog safe.
+Our pups have such an exuberant zest for adventure, and they help me appreciate the magic of being outdoors.
+Following some basic dog etiquette while camping will make you more popular with your neighbors and help keep your dog safe.
 As a general rule, I find that outdoor lovers are usually dog lovers, but not always.
 To keep the peace and become an ambassador for well-behaved dogs across the world, follow these camping etiquette tips:

-Keep your dog quiet.
 Does your dog bark at every single person, squirrel, or dog he meets?
+You’re probably desensitized to the noise, but your camping neighbors don’t want to hear it.
 Consider looking for an out-of-the-way campsite to minimize distractions and pacify your camping neighbors.
 If you really don’t think you can keep your dog quiet while camping, please consider leaving him or her with a friend or dog sitter.

 A Few Tips for Making Friends While Camping

 Now that you’re up-to-date on the finer points of camping etiquette, here are a few extra tips for making friends with your campground neighbors:

 - Bring along some instruments.
 Guitars and campfires go together like cookies and milk, and a little night music will set the mood for a lively evening under the stars.
 As long as you’re not too rowdy and abide by quiet times, your neighbors will probably appreciate the music.

 - Don’t forget the beverages.
 Whether you prepare the best camp coffee around, or you’ve got some extra homebrews in the cooler, sharing your beverage of choice with your neighbors is a great way to make friends.